Slip Resistance Explained

 The CSIRO/Standards Australia Handbook (HB198:2014) provides recommendations for what degree of slip-resistance is required for different uses, areas and environments.

-Exceeding slip resistance standards
+Meeting or exceeding slip resistance standards

 Because Swiss GriP is independently certified by CSIRO in accordance to AS 4586-2013, you will know upfront which slip rating your floor will achieve after Swiss GriP is installed.
 To get a precise result it is possible to have your new Swiss GriP surface tested in accordance to AS 4663:2013.
 Moreover, our coatings have been frequently tested after installation.

-No P4 Slip-Rating?
-No Pay
+No Cure, No Pay

 Contact Us For A Free Consultation